 When you're there: City tour of Windhoek with your guide (depending on your time of arrival).
 If you just come off a long haul flight, take the day to relax and get some rest.
 A comfortable bed sounds good.
 If you just caught a short hop over flight, then ask your guide to take you into town.
 Explore the sights.
 Go to the museum.
 Go shopping.

 For dinner, stay at your accommodation if you aren't keen to venture out.
 Dinner is offered.
 Book on arrival.
-If you want to go out, ask your guide to make a reservation for you.
+If you want to go out, ask your guide to make a reservation for you at one of the local favourites.
 Enjoy.

 Day 2: Kalahari ( 1 night )